{{ summaryTitle }}

 Practice pattern Lane rule Visible path behavior

 Trace, fade, try First lane is trace, final lane is try when more than one lane exists, and middle lanes are fade.
-Trace and fade lanes show a model path; try lanes remove it.
+Model paths fade before the independent lane.

 Trace then try Final lane is try when more than one lane exists; earlier lanes are trace.
-Most lanes keep the model path, with one independent lane at the end.
+Most lanes keep the model path, then the last lane removes it.

 Trace only Every lane is trace.
 Every lane keeps the selected model path.

 Warm-up repeats Even-numbered lanes become warm-up lanes while the other lanes remain trace lanes.
-The model path stays visible, but the lane cue changes.
+The model path stays visible while the cue label changes.

 Worked Examples: